vrushali254/EC500_percy/README.md

 This project was developed for EC500D1 Computational Synthetic Biology

-To use, download EC500_Percy from Github Repo
+## Preparation for use

-## Install Dependencies
+Download EC500_Percy from Github Repo

 Navigate to downloaded files directory

-Install socket.io
+Ensure internet connection to use webhosted bootstrap and jquery

 ## Run Percy
-Open Basic_page.html
+Open scheduler.html

 Write your script for controlling your microfluidic using the following syntax exactly: